japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 setupEndpointRefByURI is used when:

-* CoarseGrainedExecutorBackend standalone application is xref:executor:CoarseGrainedExecutorBackend.adoc#run[launched]
+* CoarseGrainedExecutorBackend standalone application is executor:CoarseGrainedExecutorBackend.md#run[launched]

 * RpcEnv is requested to <<setupEndpointRef, setupEndpointRef>>